 Indigestion and heartburn are common in the case of pregnant women, as the expanding uterus reduces the space required for the smooth functioning of the stomach.
 Grapefruit is high in fibre, so regular consumption of this fruit is beneficial to the digestive system.
 The D-limonene present in grapefruit can neutralize and soothe acidic problems.

 6. Morning Sickness

 Anaemia is something that pregnant women must always be wary of, as it can hamper the development of the child in a huge manner.
-Vitamin B present in the grapefruit has been found to decrease the danger of anaemia in women, and it can be used both for preventing and reducing anaemia.
+Vitamin B present in grapefruit has been found to decrease the danger of anaemia in women, and it can be used both for preventing and reducing anaemia.

 8. Asthma Prevention

 It has been found that Vitamin C can reduce the chances of creating asthma in a child, and grapefruit contains high levels of this vital vitamin.
 Moreover, a study suggested that higher dietary flavonoid intake through grapefruit, berries, and berries was associated with a lower potential of asthma.
 In case the mother has asthma, proper management is important so that it doesn’t affect the baby’s development.

 10. Bone Density Loss

 For pregnant women, calcium is one of the most important nutrients.
-This is important to ensure that proper bone formation occurs in the child, while the bone density of the mother is also maintained.
+This is important to ensure that proper bone formation occurs in the child while the bone density of the mother is also maintained.